hemerajs/hemera/README.md

 * **Documentation:** https://hemerajs.github.io/hemera/
 * **Lead Maintainer:** [Dustin Deus](https://github.com/StarpTech)

+---

+> **Note**: Are you looking for the next generation API Developer Platform? 🔎 Have a look at: [WunderGraph](https://github.com/wundergraph/wundergraph)
+Turn your services, databases and 3rd party APIs into a secure unified API in just a few minutes. 🪄

+---

 ## 📓 Getting Started

 Hemera (/ˈhɛmərə/; Ancient Greek: Ἡμέρα [hɛːméra] "day") is a small wrapper around the official NATS driver.
 NATS is a simple, fast and reliable solution for the internal communication of a distributed system.
 It chooses simplicity and reliability over guaranteed delivery.
 We want to provide a toolkit to develop micro services in an easy and powerful way.
 We provide a pattern matching RPC style.
 You don't have to worry about the transport.
 NATS is powerful.